What If You Can’t Afford to Buy a Home in Your Area?

 1. Save Up a Down Payment

-One option is to work on saving up a larger down payment so that you can buy the home that you like.
-A larger down payment will decrease the amount you need to borrow for the home, which means that you can buy a more expensive home if you have a larger down payment.
-Saving up a down payment can help you determine that you are ready to buy a home.
+One option is to save up a larger down payment so that you can afford a home that fits your needs.
+A larger down payment will decrease the amount you need to borrow for the home, which means that you can afford a more expensive home.
+Saving up a down payment can also help you determine that you are ready to buy a home.

-If you are struggling to come up with the savings, you may want to get creative in the way that you handle your money.
-Consider living with roommates for a few years so that you can put more money into savings for a down payment.
+If you are struggling to come up with a down payment, you may want to get creative in the way that you handle your money.
+Consider living with roommates for a few years or getting a side gig so that you can put more money into savings for a down payment.
 You can also funnel all of your gifts and bonuses into this fund to help you reach your savings goals more quickly.

 2. Find a Property With a Rental